Code-Institute-Submissions/pp3-5/README.md

 Throughout the project I often tested the game (maybe "tested" is another word for "got distracted by"/"had too much fun with"...) to make sure it was working how I intended it to.
 When I had finished making the game, I sent a link to my friend to try it out, and he couldn't think of any notable improvements to the game's design.

+### Validator testing

+- Pylint
+  - My project passes through Pylint with no major errors or warnings.
+    I did add a rule in my `.pylintrc` file to allow for variables named `x` and `y`, but I think this is reasonable to allow.